researchsoft/website/content/irsc/_index.md

         ## IRSC26 Sponsors

-        We gratefully acknowledge the support of our sponsors and partners.
+        We gratefully acknowledge the support of our founding sponsors and partners.

         ### Bronze Sponsors